sykhangdha/mangareader-wp/README.md

   	- Scroll down and make sure all image links are loaded(the website uses lazyload so some images do not load until scrolled)
   	- On the bottom right, click the 'Grab All image links' button and it will copy the images into your clipboard
   	- Copy and paste the image links in the quick chapter extension(wordpress plugin) and it will add the chapter and images for you![coming next update]

-# Upcoming Additions/Hotfixes for next release
-- Quick Chapter extension 🚨 not yet available
-- Code cleanup/fixes by checking for any error logs detected with WP_Debug function
-  	- Null check
-  	- CSS duplicates
-  	- Unused php funcitons
-  	- Issues with chapter listing when using quick chapter extension
-  	- Add scripts/extension download section for mangastarter

 # What's New?